irony/pureact/README.md

 - Control - too much magic going on inside the 560kb of included code in React

 ## Status: Experimental
 Basic stuff works surprisingly well - I haven't found any big hiccups yet but I wouldn't use this lib for anything near production yet.
+Please report issues.

 ## License